 |All life on Earth depends upon energy from the sun.
 Plants convert the sun's energy into matter.
 Other living things use the energy stored in plant matter to fuel and sustain their bodies.
 Life is a perpetual sharing of energy, an endless cycle of energy conversion... sunlight into matter and matter into energy.
 Even the sun itself is simply converting matter into energy.
 We are all parts of the same energy miracle, and the sum of us all is one.

 |In 1887, Edward Bellamy wrote "Looking Backward",

-a wealthy capitalist, falls into a deep, hypnotic sleep and awakens 113 years later (in the year 2000) to find that capitalism has been replaced with a far superior socio-economic order. ...more
+a scathing critique of 19th Century capitalism, which captured the imagination of the nation and quickly became a best seller.
+In this famous fantasy, Julian West, a wealthy capitalist, falls into a deep, hypnotic sleep and awakens 113 years later (in the year 2000) to find that capitalism has been replaced with a far superior socio-economic order. ...more